Home

 Today Piazza di Spagna and the nearby streets (chiefly Via dei Condotti) are the heart of the city shopping district and the Feast of the Immaculate Conception marks the beginning of the Christmas season.
 So the crowds who gather to see the pope take advantage of the chance to start looking at the shop windows.

-Piazza Navona to see its traditional fair.
-In the past the religious aspects of the holiday prevailed and large crowds attended the ceremonies celebrating il Bambino (Infant Jesus) dell'Aracoeli.
+Nowadays on January 6, the Epiphany, the Romans bring their children to Piazza Navona to see its traditional fair.
+In the past the religious aspects of the feast prevailed and large crowds attended the ceremonies celebrating il Bambino (Infant Jesus) dell'Aracoeli.

 On January 5 prayers are said at the crib chapel in S. Maria in Aracoeli and the movable canopy which will be used at the procession is decorated with flowers

-(Jeremiah Donovan - Rome Ancient and Modern and its environs - 1842).
+Jeremiah Donovan - Rome Ancient and Modern and its environs - 1842.

 Almost at the same time Charles Dickens was a bit more sceptical about the Bambino:

-(Charles Dickens - Pictures from Italy - 1846)
+Charles Dickens - Pictures from Italy - 1846

 January 6: (left) the statue is removed from the crib; (right) the procession exits the church

-The fame of the Bambino declined with the annexation of Rome by the Italian Kingdom.
-This can be perceived in the words of William Dean Howells:
+The fame of the Bambino declined with the annexation of Rome by the Italian Kingdom in 1870.

-(William Dean Howells - Roman Holidays and Others - 1908).
+William Dean Howells - Roman Holidays and Others - 1908.

 In 1994 the statue was stolen and it has been replaced by a copy.
 The procession which takes place at sunset ends with the Bambino being carried to the top of the steps leading to the church: from there a benediction to the City of Rome is said.
 It is the final event of the religious ceremonies which began on Christmas' Eve.